 I improve information access.
 I have managed small and large information, library, and technology teams delivering information to professionals.
 My interests have frequently led me to consult with businesses and other organizations on their technology and information issues.
-I focus on the intersection of technology and information, including knowledge management, competitive and business intelligence, use of metrics and analytics for better decision-making and resource management, and emerging trends in information technology and information management areas.
-Professional writing and speaking enable me to focus on a wide variety of topics.

 Manager, Legal Information

-Law Society of Upper Canada, Toronto, Canada
+Law Society of Ontario, Toronto, Canada

 2007 – present